cantabile-kwok/vec2wav2.0/README.md

 vc.py -s $source_wav -t $speaker_prompt -o $output_wav
 ```
 where `$source_wav, $speaker_prompt` should both be mono-channel audio and preferably `.wav` files.
 This script by default tries to load `pretrained/generator.ckpt` and the corresponding `config.yml`.
-You can rovide `--expdir` to change this path.
+You can provide `--expdir` to change this path.

 ## Training
 TO BE DONE.